Espinosa Cigars

 601 Red Habano

-Espinosa’s 601 Red Habano pairs an Ecuadorian Habano wrapper with Nicaraguan binder and filler for a tobacco‑forward smoke in the medium to medium‑full range.
-Honey and licorice appear early, then pepper steps forward against a nutty, woody core; construction and draw are consistently praised.
-The line is available in robusto, toro, torpedo, Churchill and a 58‑ring Trabuco—the torpedo earned a 93 from Cigar Aficionado.
+601 Red Habano uses an Ecuadorian Habano wrapper over Nicaraguan binder and filler to produce a medium to medium‑full cigar that emphasizes honey, licorice, nuts and pepper.
+The line is offered in multiple vitolas—robusto, toro, torpedo, Churchill and a 58‑ring Trabuco—so the same flavor identity can be enjoyed at different lengths and durations.
+A torpedo in the line earned a 93 from Cigar Aficionado.

 • Made in Nicaragua